Miso Nikomi Udon (味噌煮込みうどん)

 Kadomaru(角丸)

 Kadomaru is an udon restaurant that offers a wide variety of noodle dishes in addition to miso nikomi udon.
-Kadomaru’s udon is characterized by the use of handmade udon and semi-boiled udon, so even those who don’t like hard udon can enjoy it.
+Kadomaru’s udon is famous for the use of handmade udon and semi-boiled udon, so even those who don’t like hard udon can enjoy it.

 Address: 1-18-33 Izumi, Higashi Ku, Nagoya City, Aichi Prefecture